-- consulting with families/carers and communities about the use of language/s in the ECE environment - · employing bi/multilingual educators, including assistant teachers and ancillary staff - providing outreach services to linguistically and culturally diverse communities - making provisions for low literacy parents/carers and including parents/carers from oral language traditions and alternative dialects - facilitating the creation of bi/multilingual resources by parents/carers and the local community
+- consulting with families/carers and communities about the use of language/s in the ECE environment - employing bi/multilingual educators, including assistant teachers and ancillary staff - providing outreach services to linguistically and culturally diverse communities - making provisions for low literacy parents/carers and including parents/carers from oral language traditions and alternative dialects - facilitating the creation of bi/multilingual resources by parents/carers and the local community

-- communicating with EAL/D families/carers through bi/multilingual assistance - incorporating community and other resources into programs - engaging in home visits and other community interaction - considering the need for language awareness initiatives with families/carers and communities to better understand the children's EAL/D needs, especially Indigenous EAL/D learners - · drawing on the knowledges and skills of community elders - collaborating and accessing community resources such as libraries - setting up two-way communication with parents/carers about the role of family languages and cultural practices to ensure that children's family members feel comfortable to spend time at the centre - carefully engaging in discussions with local communities around language awareness in situations where the children's home languages might not be easy to identify.
-This is especially relevant to some Indigenous EAL/D contexts, and some refugee contexts.
+- communicating with EAL/D families/carers through bi/multilingual assistance - incorporating community and other resources, such as libraries, into programs - engaging in home visits and other community interaction - considering the need for language awareness initiatives with families/carers and communities to better understand the children's EAL/D needs, especially Indigenous EAL/D learners - drawing on the knowledges and skills of community elders - setting up two-way communication with parents/carers about the role of family languages and cultural practices to ensure that children's family members feel comfortable to spend time at the centre - engaging sensitively in discussions with local communities around language awareness in situations where the children's home languages might not be easy to identify.
+This is especially relevant to some Indigenous EAL/D, and refugee contexts.

-Early Childhood education departments (State, Territory and Commonwealth)
+Early childhood education departments (State, Territory and Commonwealth)

-- provide EC centres with substantial and sustained support for communicating with EAL/D families; for example, by: - developing guidelines and/or kits which centres can use to plan multilingual engagement with families/carers and the community.
-For example, cultures, languages and dialects can become a resource for both community building and enhancing ECE. - supporting the employment of EC educators who use community languages, and designing appropriate certificate-level training - providing access to ECE centre-level grants to develop and implement a multilingual approach to community building and education

-• provide all EC educators with access to professional learning opportunities in cross-cultural and intercultural communication and ways of working with linguistically diverse families/carers and communities
+- provide EC settings with substantial and sustained support for communicating with EAL/D families; for example, by: - developing guidelines and/or kits which settings can use to plan multilingual engagement with families/carers and the community.
+For example, cultures, languages and dialects can become a resource for both community building and enhancing ECE. - supporting the employment of EC educators who use community languages, and designing appropriate certificate-level training provide all EC educators with access to professional learning opportunities in cross-cultural and intercultural communication and ways of working with linguistically diverse families/carers and communities